QingliGuo/MILO/README.md

 xx

 # Analysis code
-Here we include analysis codes and data used in our manuscript entitled "Long deletions at repetitive genomic regions reveal evolutionary dynamics and enable sensitive detection of microsatellite instability".
+Click the links below to check the analysis codes used in our manuscript entitled "Long deletions at repetitive genomic regions reveal evolutionary dynamics and enable sensitive detection of microsatellite instability".

 + Discovery of long_deletion signatures
 + Step-wise accumulation of slippage errors